Michael Roberts (writer)

-Michael Roberts (6 December 1902 – 13 December 1948), originally named William Edward Roberts, was an English poet, writer, scientist, mathematician, critic and broadcaster, a true polymath who made his living as a teacher.
+Michael Roberts (6 December 1902 – 13 December 1948), originally named William Edward Roberts, was an English poet, writer, scientist, mathematician, critic and broadcaster, a polymath who made his living as a teacher.

 Life

 He was born in Bournemouth, named William Edward Roberts.
-He was the eldest child of Edward George Roberts (b.
-7 January 1878, d.
-14 March 1954) and Henrietta Mary Sellers (b.
-23 March 1880, d.
-28 June 1918 following the birth of a son nine days earlier).
-They had a farm in the New Forest.
+He was the eldest child of Edward George Roberts and Henrietta Mary Sellers.
 He was educated at Bournemouth School.
 From 1920 to 1922 he studied at King's College London, taking a BSc in Chemistry.
 From 1922 to 1925 he read mathematics at Trinity College, Cambridge; it was during this period of his life he acquired the name Michael (after Mikhail Lomonosov).
 In 1925 or 1926 he joined the Communist Party of Great Britain but was expelled within a year.
+According to Philip Spratt, who was one of only a handful of fellow communists attending Cambridge at this time, Roberts was suspected by the Marxist academic Maurice Dobb of being a fascist spy.